nilsmagnus/grib2influx/README.md

 # grib2influx

-cli tool to parse forecasts (or other sections) from grib-files to influx as timeseries
+A cli tool to parse forecasts (or other sections) from grib-files and save to influx as timeseries.

 # Usage